kaawtar/Build-Neural-Networks-from-Scratch/README.md

-#  Build Your Own Neural Networks from Scratch
+#  Build Neural Networks from Scratch

 This repository contains **two neural network projects implemented from scratch using NumPy**, demonstrating **forward/backward propagation, training loops, and practical applications** in healthcare and image recognition.
 Both projects are available as **Jupyter notebooks**.